 A good place to look for parts online (for U.S. customers) is Pacific Coast Parts Distributors.
 Click on "Consumer Electronics", "Search and Order", login as guest, choose "CASIO" from the "Manufacturer" list, and type in "qv3000ex" as "Model Number".
 Then you'll get a complete list of QV-3000EX parts they have in stock as well as their other digicam offertings.

 If you stuff something up in your own camera or injure yourself in any way following any of these steps, then it's your fault!
+I myself have never opened my QV3000EX so I can't really help you if anything goes wrong with your camera. |

 To prepare yourself for the procedure, here's a few photos of what the camera looks like on the inside, courtesy of Andrew Gregory and others.